- Copyright on any research article in a journal published by BioMed Central is retained by the author(s).

 - Authors grant BioMed Central a license to publish the article and identify itself as the original publisher.

 - Authors also grant any third party the right to use the article freely as long as its integrity is maintained and its original authors, citation details and publisher are identified.

-- The BioMed Central Copyright and License Agreement (identical to the Creative Commons Attribution License) formalizes these and other terms and conditions of publishing research articles.
+- Creative Commons Attribution License 4.0 formalizes these and other terms and conditions of publishing research articles.

 - In accordance with our Open Data policy, the Creative Commons CC0 1.0 Public Domain Dedication waiver applies to all published data in BioMed Central open access articles

 Where an author is prevented from being the copyright holder (for instance in the case of US government employees or those of Commonwealth governments), minor variations may be required.
-In such cases the copyright line and license statement in individual articles will be adjusted, for example to state ‘© 2013 Crown copyright; licensee BioMed Central Ltd’.
+In such cases the copyright line and license statement in individual articles will be adjusted, for example to state ‘2014 licensee BioMed Central Ltd’.

 In submitting a research article ('article') to any of the journals published by BioMed Central Ltd ('BioMed Central') authors are requested to certify that:

 They are authorized by their co-authors to enter into these arrangements.

 They warrant, on behalf of themselves and their co-authors, that:

 - the article is original, has not been formally published in any other peer-reviewed journal, is not under consideration by any other journal and does not infringe any existing copyright or any other third party rights;